adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 </details>

 <details>
-<summary>Q: Can you launch an EC2 instance using an AMI from another AWS Region?</summary>
+<summary>🎯Q: Can you launch an EC2 instance using an AMI from another AWS Region?</summary>

-**Answer:** No, you cannot directly launch an EC2 instance using an AMI from another AWS Region.
-AMIs are unique to each AWS Region.
+**Answer:** No, you cannot directly launch an EC2 instance using an AMI from another AWS Region. ⭐AMIs are unique to each AWS Region.⭐

 **Solution:** You can copy the AMI to the target AWS Region and then use it to create your EC2 instances.
 </details>